oussama-zbair/Employee-Management-System/README.md

 ./employee_management
 ```

-Please note that this code is for learning and development purpose only and has not been tested in production environment.
-It's not recommended to use it for commercial use without proper testing and modification.

 Feel free to clone or fork this repository and use it as a starting point for your own employee management system.
 If you have any questions or comments, please open an issue, and we will do our best to assist you.